gsi-ee/go4/README.md

-## GO4 INSTALLATION ON WINDOWS (experimental)
+## GO4 ON WINDOWS

-There  __will be__  special installer files fot root and go4.
-We need to provide special ROOT installation while it should includes qt5web component used in the Go4 now.
+### Instal using binary distribution

+There is installer file, which provides Go4 with correspondent ROOT and Qt5 libraries.
-It is recommended to install both in directory like "C:\Soft".
+It is recommended to install it in directory without spaces like "C:\Soft\go4".
-After installation one have to edit go4login.bat and Go4Config.cmake In both files one should provide actual location of ROOT installation.
-If directory called "C:\Soft\root", no changes are required.
+After installation Go4 icon created by default - it runs go4 gui.

+### User analysis compilation

 To compile any user analysis, start "x86 Native Tools Command Prompt VS 2019" and:

     call C:\Soft\go4\go4login.bat
     mkdir C:\Soft\analysis
     cd C:\Soft\analysis
-    cmake -G"Visual Studio 16 2019" -A Win32 -Thost=x64 c:\git\go4\Go4ExampleSimple
+    cmake -G"Visual Studio 16 2019" -A Win32 -Thost=x64 c:\Soft\go4\examples\Go4ExampleSimple
     cmake --build . --config Release -- /maxcpucount

-To run GUI and analysis:

-    go4
-    Launch Analysis in gui
-    Select "C:\Soft\analysis\Release" directory for analysis lib

-### GO4 COMPILATION ON WINDOWS
+To run it, one should specify directory "C:\Soft\analysis\Release" as analysis directory in "Launch Analysis" widget.

+### Compilation of Go4 from sources on Windows

 First of all, install Qt5 with WebEngine support on Windows.
 Then start "x86 Native Tools Command Prompt VS 2019" and compile ROOT: